A look at the Gaza war protests that have emerged on US college campuses - KESQ

 University officials said early Wednesday that they were extending a deadline for protesters to clear out.
 They said the demonstrators had committed to removing a significant number of tents and agreed that only students would remain at the encampment.
 They also said they would make the encampment more welcoming by banning any discriminatory language or harassing messages.
 The encampment on the upper Manhattan campus appeared calm and a little smaller on Wednesday morning.

-U.S. House Speaker Mike Johnson planned to visit Columbia on Wednesday to meet with Jewish students to address antisemitism on college campuses.
+U.S. House Speaker Mike Johnson visited Columbia on Wednesday to meet with Jewish students over concerns about antisemitism on college campuses.
+Johnson said Israel and Jewish students on campus will not stand alone.
+Protesters nearby said they couldn’t hear him and he responded, “Enjoy your free speech.”

 CALIFORNIA STATE POLYTECHNIC UNIVERSITY, HUMBOLDT

 Students at the university used furniture, tents, chains and zip ties to block entrances to an academic and administrative building on Monday.
 Protesters chanted, “We are not afraid of you!” before officers in riot gear pushed into them at the building’s entrance, video shows.
-University officials closed the campus through Wednesday.
+University officials closed the campus through this weekend, saying instruction would continue to be remote.
 They said in a statement Tuesday that students had occupied a second building and three students had been arrested.
+On Wednesday officials said some unidentified people who are not students were also inside one of the occupied buildings.
 Humboldt is located about 300 miles (480 kilometers) north of San Francisco.

 EMERSON COLLEGE